 GALS to Women on International Women’s Day

-Embodied movement and gendered education are the core strategies that we as GALS, Inc. are using to grow the next generation of leaders into strong, self-assured, emotionally healthy people.
+Whole-Bodied and gendered education are the core strategies that we as GALS, Inc. are using to grow the next generation of leaders into strong, self-assured, emotionally healthy people.
 It’s no small task, but we do this work because we believe it’s vitally important.

 For International Women’s Day this year, instead reaching to past trailblazers for inspiration, we’d love for you to meet 4 GALS grads that make us excited for what the next generation will do!

 In 2016 I worked on my first national campaign.
 I was selected at the Colorado State Volunteer Ambassador to the Democratic National Convention in recognition of my 600+ volunteer hours registering to vote throughout Colorado.
 I was raised by a single mother so my definition of brave, strong, and beautiful begins with her.
 When I grow up I want to fight like my mom, thrive like my mom, and serve my community like my mom.
 I watched her work in non-profits all my life promoting social justice in education and labour throughout low-income communities and communities of color in Colorado.
 My mother was and is everything to me.
 She is stronger than anyone I know, committed, and passionate.

 GALS energized me!
 GALS gave me the tools to push through the muck of life with a positive attitude by teaching me how to take a productive break.
 As a double major in college, being able to take a break and come back to the table more energized than before is amazing!
 I like to teach my friends how to do headstands in the library while we are working on finals, and I encourage them to M-O-V-E.